Updated April 12, 2018.

 My own products

-Separate from my affiliate relationships, I do sell two products of my own: Tell Your Time, an ebook about time management and how I set up my schedule, and the Knowtbook, an in-depth and ever-changing compilation of notes I collect as I research.
+Separate from my affiliate relationships, I sell products of my own, such as Tell Your Time, an ebook about time management and how I set up my schedule.

 A word about Amazon